| tadyatha om gate gate paragate parasamgate bodhi svaha |

 Whatever the problem is, there is someone who has it worse... and it's amazing how fast one builds compassion -- the antidote to ignorance -- when working with people who have a problem that one really does understand .
 From your slightly higher perspective, you can see the structure of the problem, and you have the personal experience to give straightforward, accurately targeted help.

 Compassion for the slightly less fortunate comes fast, then gratitude for one's own knowledge.
 Suddenly, one's own situation (by comparison) seems rather more cheerful.
 And another being was helped.

 The service itself is sufficient And service tends to strengthen itself through practice.
-So the gems etc. are quite optional whereas the service is essential and sufficient unto itself.
+So the gems et-cetera. are quite optional whereas the service is essential and sufficient unto itself.

 "The only proof of spiritual progress is the increasing ability to serve."

 A: : yes to prayers of praise and gratitude, no to petitionary prayer (asking for stuff).

 In English, the verb"to pray""to tell".